Natalie and Nadiya Anderson: Winners at War

 For winning Survivor: San Juan del Sur, Natalie returned to compete on Survivor: Winners at War.
 She was the first person voted out, but inhabited the "Edge of Extinction" island.
 She spent 33 days on the Edge of Extinction, where she accumulated 16 Fire Tokens, the most any player in the game received.
 On day 35, Anderson used her 16 tokens to purchase three advantages in the re-entry competition, which helped her win and re-enter the main game.
-On day 36, she played an idol (purchased on Extinction Island) on herself, which voided 4 votes against her.
-On day 37, she found an idol and played it on herself, but received no votes.
+On day 36, she played an idol (purchased on Extinction Island) on herself, which voided four votes against her.
+On day 37, Anderson found an idol and played it on herself, but received no votes.
 She won the Final Immunity Challenge on day 38, making it to the Final Tribal Council once again.
-However her gameplay was seen as safe compared to Tony's dominant gameplay, and she finished as the runner up to him in a 12-4-0 vote.
-Nadiya came to visit her on the loved ones' visit during episode ten.
+However, her gameplay was seen as safe compared to Tony's dominant gameplay, and she finished as the runner up to him in a 12-4-0 vote.
+Nadiya came to visit Natalie on the loved ones' visit during episode 10.

 The Challenge

 Double Agents

 Natalie competed on the thirty-sixth season of The Challenge.
 She was initially paired with Wes Bergmann and was voted into elimination in episode one, where she defeated opponent Ashley Mitchell.
-She was deemed medically unable to continue in the competition, withdrawing in episode 5, after learning that she was pregnant.
+Natalie was deemed medically unable to continue in the competition, withdrawing in episode 5, after learning that she was pregnant.

+The Traitors

+Natalie competed on the fourth season of The Traitors.